qundao/mirror-beautifulsoup4/doc/index.rst

 over the parse tree in the first place.

-The :py:meth:`ElementFilter.filter()` method takes a generator that yields a stream of :py:class:`PageElement` objects.
+The :py:meth:`ElementFilter.filter()` method takes a generator that yields a stream of :py:class:`PageElement` objects—that is, a mixed list of :py:class:`Tag` and :py:class:`NavigableString` objects.
 There is no restriction on which :py:class:`PageElement` objects show up, how many times they show up, or in which order.
 Theoretically, they don't even need to be from the same :py:class:`BeautifulSoup` document.
 You can do whatever